-David Benavidez faces Gilberto Ramirez on May 2 at T-Mobile Arena in Las Vegas, airing on Prime Video PPV in a cruiserweight title fight scheduled for 5 p.m. local / 8 p.m.
+David Benavidez faces Gilberto Ramirez on May 2, 2026 at T-Mobile Arena in Las Vegas, airing on Prime Video PPV and DAZN in a 12-round cruiserweight title fight scheduled for 5 p.m. local / 8 p.m.
 ET / 1 a.m.
 UK.

 Fight Date and Start Time